Education

 Seton Home partners with community volunteers and students of theology to work with our residents and their children by providing activities and lessons as they walk their healing journey.

-(*All spirituality and faith development activities are offered to all residents, but are not mandatory.)
+(*All spirituality and faith development activities are offered to all residents, but are not mandatory.
+Should one choose not to receive services from us, we will assist in locating help elsewhere.)

 Support